reondaze-a/se_project_todo-app/README.md

 ## Technology

-Give a description of the technologies and techniques used.
-Pictures, GIFs, or screenshots that detail the project features are recommended.

 The project uses Javascript modules, using multiple files for a better structured and cleaner project.
 This project also implements OOP or Object-Oriented-Programming by taking advantage of the use of classes which makes the code more organized, reusable, as well as scalable.

 ## Deployment